ABCpdf-Team/ABCpdf-Dockerfiles/README.md

 - **Unexpected dependency churn** – A security fix for one library might upgrade another dependency, altering performance or compatibility.
 - **No version pinning by default** – If you always pull the latest, your environment can change without a code deploy.

+### Supply Chain Considerations

+Automated builds pull from multiple independent systems, each introducing supply chain risk:

+- **Compromised base images or packages** – Upstream registries (Docker Hub etc) and third-party repos (apt, NuGet etc) could be hijacked, injecting vulnerabilities before our build runs.
+- **Build pipeline tampering** – If our CI system's scripts or secrets are compromised, an attacker could alter the final image without changing our source code.
+- **Trivy database poisoning or delay** – The scanner relies on external vulnerability feeds; a stale or corrupted database may miss real threats or flag false negatives.
+- **Registry or mirror compromise** – The image you pull could be replaced by a malicious one if the registry or a cache mirror is breached, even if our build was clean.

+### Recommendation

+- **Use current images in development/staging** to catch issues early.
+- **Monitor the weekly build results** (Trivy reports and any build logs) to stay aware of changes.
+- **Mirror to your own registry** – Cache the image you test against and push it to a private registry (eg ECR, ACR, Artifactory).
+Deployments can then point to your mirrored copy, to be updated at times of your choosing.
+- **Fork this repository and build your own images** – Consider forking the repo and generating images under your own registry.
+This eliminates reliance on our automated system while keeping the same foundation.

+By combining the freshness of automated builds with careful promotion, pinning, and supply chain awareness, you get both security and stability.

 ### Pinning to a digest

 A tag is a moving pointer.
 Because we rebuild weekly, `abcpdf/abcpdf:14` will resolve to a different image next Tuesday than it does today.
 If you need a byte-identical, reproducible build, pin to the image digest instead.